 What Should You Do if Your Palisade Has Hazy Windows?

 Lemberg Law is investigating complaints relating to hazy windows in the 2023 Hyundai Palisade.
 If your Palisade has hazy, milky, or cloudy-looking glass windows, you don’t have to live with it.
-If this is, indeed, a defect, you have recourse to Hyundai.
-This is why we want to encourage you to contact us so that we can assess the validity of your problems in terms of our class action investigation.
+If this is, indeed, a defect, you may have recourse from Hyundai.

-All you have to do to see if you qualify to join the investigation is to call us at 844-928-4443 or complete our case evaluation form.
+All you have to do to see if you qualify is to call us or complete our case evaluation form.
 It won’t cost you a cent because the law says that Hyundai must pay all legal bills for lemon law cases.